Corné Dry

-Corné Dry (born 4 February 1993) is a South African cricketer who played for the Knights cricket team.
+Corné Dry (born 4 February 1993) is a South African-American cricketer who played for the Knights cricket team.
 He was the joint-leading wicket-taker in the 2017–18 CSA Provincial One-Day Challenge tournament for Free State, with 13 dismissals in eight matches.
 He was also the leading wicket-taker in the 2017–18 Sunfoil 3-Day Cup for Free State, with 26 dismissals in ten matches.

 In September 2018, Dry was named in Free State's squad for the 2018 Africa T20 Cup.
 In June 2021, Dry was selected in the players' draft ahead of the Minor League Cricket tournament in the United States.